NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 ## Asynchronous TAP queries

 Each service implements TAP queries differently, whether synchronous or asynchronous.
 The latter option is more powerful and therefore more complicated.
+It is intended for longer queries so that the connection does not have to remain open waiting for the response.
+Because of this, some services limit the sizes of sync queries so that the do not run too long.
+In other words, it will return a truncated result.
+On the other hand, sometimes async services run into issues, simply because there are more possible things to go wrong.

 **Workaround**: If you run into issues with an asynchronous query, e.g., by using